cslucano/CalendarBundle/README.md

 ### Prerequisites

-This version of the bundle requires Symfony 2.3.x.
+* This version of the bundle requires Symfony 2.3.x.
+* Also FOSUserBundle needs to be installed and configured beforehand.
+Please follow all steps described [here](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md).

 ### Translations